 The State’s hot and dry climate is conducive for road trips.
 It also houses a huge selection of natural and historical sights.
 This makes RVing in Arizona one of the most enjoyable adventures.
 There are a lot of activities to do and things to see in Arizona.

-In this article, we will inform you about some of the best campgrounds and attractions to explore while visiting the State.
+This article will inform you about some of the best campgrounds and attractions to explore while visiting the State.
 Planning a trip can be difficult when you still have other things to attend to.
-The following list will help you in planning for your trip to this state.
+The following list will help you in planning your trip to this state.

 #1 Page Lake Powell Campground